jvansch1/ycharts-wiki/Home.md

 Besides the precommit hook we highly recommend installing plugins for your preferred text editor to do PEP8/JSHint checking as you write code.

-## Code Editors
+### Code Editors
-Although you are free to use any editor you prefer, our development has standardized around SublimeText and PyCharm and Vim.
-We have helpful pointers about plugins to install and shortcuts to know for each.
-The [SublimeText notes](https://github.com/ycharts/ycharts/wiki/Sublime), [PyCharm notes](https://github.com/ycharts/ycharts/wiki/PyCharm) and the [Vim notes](https://github.com/ycharts/ycharts/wiki/Vim-Notes)
+Although you are free to use any editor you prefer, our development has standardized around [PyCharm](https://github.com/ycharts/ycharts/wiki/PyCharm).
+We also have some note around using [Vim](https://github.com/ycharts/ycharts/wiki/Vim-Notes)